United Party (Ghana)

 The United Party was the main opposition party in the First Republic of Ghana.
 It was the only opposition party throughout its existence from 1957 until 1964 when Ghana became a one party state.

 Formation

 After Ghana attained its independence on 6 March 1957, the Parliament of Ghana passed the Avoidance of Discrimination Act, 1957 (C.A.
-38), which banned all parties and organizations that were confined to or identifiable to any racial, ethnic or religious groups with effect form 31 December 1957.
+38), which banned all parties and organizations that were confined to or identifiable to any racial, ethnic or religious groups with effect from 31 December 1957.
 The title of the Act was: